cloudknit-io/cloudknit/docs/policies/approval.md

 This is an optional field, with the default value as `false`.

 In the case that `autoApprove` flag was not specified or set to `false`, a prompt for approval will appear for each component being provisioned or destroyed.
-For details on how to approve are [here](manual_approval.md).
+Details on how to approve are [here](manual_approval.md).

 ---
 **Sample YAML**